Control Valve Basics

 Electric actuators use electricity to drive the valve.
 They are the most common type of actuators as electricity is widely available throughout the process plant.
-They have generally lower maintenance costs as compared to the other types of actuators.
+They generally have lower maintenance costs compared to the other types of actuators.

-In case of failure, electric actuators can be designed to open/close upon failure, or hold its last position.
+In case of failure, electric actuators can be designed to open/close upon failure or hold their last position.